Hoot: Get to Know Service Mesh – Video SeriesFebruary 19, 2020

 Created and maintained by Buoyant, Linkerd is an open source lightweight service mesh for handling service to service communications in Kubernetes-based environments for observability, reliability and security.

-Hashicorp is a company that solves development, operations, and security challenges to revolutionize datacenter management with products like Consul, Nomad, Packer, Terraform, Vagrant, and Vault.
-HashiCorp Consul is a multi-cloud service networking platform to connect and secure services across any runtime platform and public or private cloud.
-Consul provides two solutions; Consul service discovery and Consul Connect service mesh.
+Hashicorp is a company that solves development, operations, and security challenges to revolutionize datacenter management with products like Terraform and Vault.

 Episode 4 – AWS App Mesh